JanHuntersi/flat-scraper/README.md

 The frontend app, written in React and Typescript, built with Vite for faster development.
 UI is written with MUI(Material-UI) library with custom theme and light/dark mode.
 React-router-dom library is used for routing.
 If the site loads before the API express server is initialized, a button is visible that enables the user to manually call "fetch" data from the API that returns estates when its initialized.

+## Docker

+Database, API and client are three seperated and isolated images that are run and maintained in the  Docker environment

 ## Getting started